-- (a) the degree of continuity; - (b) the existence of a commercial element, for example is there direct or indirect financial benefit expected, which is not limited to profit; - (c) the scale of the activity; - (d) the proportion which the activity bears to other activities carried on by the same Person but which are not regulated; - (e) the nature of the particular activity that is carried on; and - (f) the existence of customers/clients.
+(a) the degree of continuity;

+- (b) the existence of a commercial element, for example is there direct or indirect financial benefit expected, which is not limited to profit; - (c) the scale of the activity; - (d) the proportion which the activity bears to other activities carried on by the same Person but which are not regulated; - (e) the nature of the particular activity that is carried on; and - (f) the existence of customers/clients.

 If a Person can establish that the activities it is carrying on is not by way of business, and there are no applicable exclusions or exemptions, it follows that its activities do not require authorisation.
+(Note that for Market Activities and Ancillary Services being included into the list of activities in GEN is a sufficient provision for requiring authorisation).

-Further, if the activities are not undertaken by way of business, the AIFC Conduct of Business Rules will not be applicable, as those rules only apply to an Authorised Firm with respect to any Regulated Activity carried on by an Authorised Firm operating in the AIFC.
+Further, if the activities are not undertaken by way of business, the AIFC Conduct of Business Rules (COB) will not be applicable, as those rules only apply to an Authorised Firm with respect to any Regulated Activity carried on by an Authorised Firm operating in the AIFC.
+(Note certain exceptions with regard to client classification, client communication and financial promotions, complaint handling and dispute resolution.
+See COB 1.2.2. for more details).